 Oh, and I create my designs with Embird software.

 A NOTE ABOUT IRON-ON BACKING: If you want my honest opinion, I actually hate iron-on backing.
 It seals the backs of the patches and makes them look more professional, but I don't trust it to actually hold patches on for long, especially after being laundered.
 I highly recommend either sewing (when possible) or gluing (when sewing isn't possible) patches on.
 Use a good fabric cement, E-6000 usually works.
 Unfortunately there are some fabrics that just won't play nice with any kind of adhesive (canvas and nylon come to mind, so bags/backpacks in general).
 It seems that the majority of times I get negative reviews on my products is when the customer is dissatisfied with the iron-on backing.
 It is always my recommendation to sew or glue patches on.
-It may be easier to do both of these things with no backing present so be sure to let me know to leave the backing off if you are going to sew or glue.
+It may be easier to do both of these things with no backing present so be sure to order a plain back if you are going to sew or glue.

 (Or other garments/bags, etc)

 First of all, if you see any faint yellow or blue marks/lines on the fabric, donít worry!
 That is just chalk that I use for placement.
 It will brush or wash right out.
 I donít like to prewash items before sending them to customers.